flant/shell-operator/HOOKS.md

 }
 ```

-## Event triggered execution

-When an event associated with a hook is triggered, Shell-operator executes the hook without arguments and sets the following environment variable:

-- `BINDING_CONTEXT_PATH` — a path to a temporary file containing data about an event that was triggered (binding context);
+##### fieldSelector and labelSelector expressions are ANDed

+Objects should match all expressions defined in `fieldSelector` and `labelSelector`, so, for example, multiple `fieldSelector` expressions with "metadata.name" field and different values will not match any object.

-### Binding context
+## Binding context

-When an event associated with a hook is triggered, Shell-operator executes this hook without arguments.
-The information about the event that led to the hook execution is called the **binding context** and is written to a temporary file. `BINDING_CONTEXT_PATH` environment variable contains the path to this file with JSON-array of structures with the following fields:
+When an event associated with a hook is triggered, Shell-operator executes the hook without arguments.
+The information about the event that led to the hook execution is called the **binding context** and is written in JSON format to a temporary file.
+The path of this file is available to hook via environment variable `BINDING_CONTEXT_PATH`.

+Temporary files have unique names to prevent collisions between queues and are deleted after the hook run.

+ Binging context is a JSON-array of structures with the following fields:

 - `binding` is a string from the `name` parameter.
 If the parameter has not been set in the binding configuration, then strings `schedule` or `kubernetes` are used.
 For a hook executed at startup, this value is always `onStartup`.

+- `snapshots` — binding context for `kubernetes` and `schedule` hooks contains a `snapshots` field if `includeSnapshotsFrom` is defined. `snapshots` object contains a list of objects for each binding name from `includeSnapshotsFrom`.
+If the list is empty, the named field is omitted.

 There are some extra fields for `kubernetes`-type events: